-- Background: Evolution and past strategy - Principal Project Agreement: Salient features of project agreements governing the regulatory risk profile - Regulatory Framework: Applicable power policy and key components

-1.1 Background: PACRA reviews the background of the entity to understand its evolution from where it started to where it currently stands.
+- 2.1 Background: PACRA reviews the background of the entity to understand its evolution from where it started to where it currently stands.
 We analyze how and through what means the entity has achieved the desired expansion.
 PACRA looks at the progress of the entity from its historical past.
 The progress of the entity helps PACRA in determining the ability of the entity to successfully realize its strategy and completing greenfield or brown field projects.
 The significant factor here for PACRA is to assess whether the entity has achieved the desired expansion through organic growth or acquisitions.
-Meanwhile, the source of funding for desired growth is also critical.

-1.2 Principal Project Agreements: All IPPs in Pakistan are governed by project agreements (Implementation Agreement, PPA and Fuel Supply Agreement/Gas Supply Agreement) that need to be carefully analyzed.
+Meanwhile, the source of funding for desired growth is also critical. - 2.2 Principal Project Agreements: All IPPs in Pakistan are governed by project agreements (Implementation Agreement, PPA and Fuel Supply Agreement/Gas Supply Agreement) that need to be carefully analyzed.
 The Project Agreements serve as a basis for an evaluation of: i) regulatory risk, and ii) compensation to the IPPs if there is non-performance to any of these agreements.
-PACRA extracts and examines the salient points within these agreements that would have a bearing on the IPP's risk profile.

-1.2.1 Power Purchase Agreement (PPA): PPA is entered into between the IPPs and the power purchaser.
+PACRA extracts and examines the salient points within these agreements that would have a bearing on the IPP's risk profile. - 2.2.1 Power Purchase Agreement (PPA): PPA is entered into between the IPPs and the power purchaser.
 Term of the contract, clarity of risks assumed by the power purchaser and the IPP, insurance coverage under the PPA, pre-mature termination clauses and its impact on various stakeholders, are key areas to review.
 PACRA also assesses performance requirements and associated penalties (liquidated damages) in the event of non-performance, or due to force majeure, and its impact on the project.
-PACRA looks at the provision for step-in rights for either the purchasing utility, or the bondholders/lenders, in the event of default by the project shareholders.

-1.2.2 Implementation Agreement (IA): This agreement takes place between the IPP and the Government of Pakistan (GoP).
+PACRA looks at the provision for step-in rights for either the purchasing utility, or the bondholders/lenders, in the event of default by the project shareholders. - 2.2.2.
+Implementation Agreement (IA): This agreement takes place between the IPP and the Government of Pakistan (GoP).
 The IA determines how the PPA is governed.
 IA mentions various types of supports to be provided by GoP, including facilitating company contractors, security protection, GoP guarantee etc. It also mentions the obligations of the project company for project construction and subsequent operations.
-Meanwhile, restriction on transfer of shares, force majeure, mechanism to give notice to GoP of power purchaser's default, dispute resolution etc. are also important clauses that are stated in IA.

-1.3 Regulatory Framework: In the local context, IPPs are governed by the power policies of National Electric and Power Regulatory Authority (NEPRA).
+Meanwhile, restriction on transfer of shares, force majeure, mechanism to give notice to GoP of power purchaser's default, dispute resolution etc. are also important clauses that are stated in IA. - 2.3 Regulatory Framework: In the local context, IPPs are governed by the power policies of National Electric and Power Regulatory Authority (NEPRA).
 These policies lay out the guidelines for power generations projects, of which two key components are tariffs and terms of PPAs.
 PACRA analyses each IPP with reference to the relevant power policy applicable to it and changes that have occurred in the regulatory framework that would impact IPPs in Pre-COD and Post-COD phases when they are operational.

-Key Features of Power Policies Power Policy 1994
+Key Features of Power Policy

-- Levelized tariff US\$ 0.059 (US\$ 0.065 for first 10 years) - Incentive of US\$ 0.025 in first 10 years-if COD by 1997 - Performance of fuel supplier guaranteed, if public sector - For Hydel Power Projects (over 20 MW), ROE was allowed upto25% - Tariff component of Capacity Price & Energy Price - PPA for 15-30 years introduced
+- Levelized tariff US\$ 0.059 (US\$ 0.065 for first 10 years) - Incentive of US\$ 0.025 in first 10 years-if COD by1997 - Performance of fuel supplier guaranteed, if public sector - For Hydel Power Projects (over 20 MW), ROE was allowed upto 25% - Tariff component of Capacity Price & Energy Price - PPA for 15-30 years introduced